On conditions determining formal automorphisms of integro-differential operators: Introduction

-for some polynomial $P$ with coefficients holomorphic near the origin.
-The result obtained (Theorem~\ref{thm1}) describes a characterization of $P$ to be a linear automorphism on $\C[[z]]$ in term of geometric aspects related to the Newton polygon associated with $P$, together with a non-resonance condition on the characteristic polynomial associated with $P$.
+for some polynomial $P$ with holomorphic coefficients near the origin.
+The result obtained (Theorem~\ref{thm1}) describes a characterization of $P$ to be a linear automorphism on $\C[[z]]$ in terms of geometric properties of the Newton polygon associated with $P$, together with a non-resonance condition on the characteristic polynomial associated with $P$.
 Another characterization is also obtained when studying linear automorphisms on Gevrey formal power series in one variable (Theorem~\ref{thm2}) in terms of additional geometric properties satisfied by the Newton polygon of $P$.
 The convergent case follows as a direct corollary.
 The results are then applied in the two variable setting in Section~\ref{sec4} to achieve the main results (Theorem~\ref{thm3} and Theorem~\ref{thm4}).
-We conclude the work by linking our results to previous known results in a different context.
+We conclude the work by linking our results to previously known advances in a different context, and remarking the natural appearance of solutions in the form of formal power series with coefficients being holomorphic functions on a varying neighborhood of the origin.
+This phenomenon has already been observed in recent researchs with incresing interest among the scientific community, such as \cite{carrillolastra} in the formal settings, and also \cite{tahara3} and \cite{lama4} regarding summability results.
+In a subsequent research we are planning to study the relation between the sequences of radius of the coefficients of a formal solution, and the operator $P(\partial_t,\partial_z)\partial_t^{-m}$.

+It is worth emphasizing that recently there has been a growing interest in such spaces of formal power series with coefficients being holomorphic on different complex neighborhood of the origin, see~\cite{carrillolastra,tahara3,lama4}.

-In the last few years years, new advances in this theory were achieved in recent studies on the formal solutions to partial differential equations in the complex domain and their summability, such as~\cite{ma22,remy22,yo15}, among many others.
+In the last few years, new advances in this theory were achieved in recent studies on the formal solutions to partial differential equations in the complex domain and their summability, such as~\cite{ma22,remy22,yo15}, among many others.

 Additionally, knowing upper estimates for the coefficients of the formal solution of a differential problem is useful at the time of determining a Gevrey order of the solution in order to apply an appropriate Borel transform to the formal power series.
 Therefore, the existence of an automorphism in Gevrey settings provides the knowledge of Gevrey upper bounds associated with the solution, when departing from a known upper bound of the Gevrey order of the forcing term $f$.
-Such results are known as Maillet-type theorems, and also remain an active field of research of complex partial differential equations.
+Such results are known as Maillet-type theorems, and remain also an active field of research of complex partial differential equations.
 See~\cite{LastraTahara,shirai15} among others, and the references therein.